 What is the most important realization or experience you’ve had in graduate school thus far in the area of social impact?

-Last fall, through an elective at Ross and my experiences on the Student Advisory Board for the Center for Social Impact, I realized the many different ways in which for-profit business can be a powerful tool for achieving social change.
+Last fall, through an elective at Ross and my experiences on the Student Advisory Board for Business Impact, I realized the many different ways in which for-profit business can be a powerful tool for achieving social change.
 Many of strategies and business models utilized in the private sector are applicable to addressing social sector challenges, and when used effectively, can help deliver practical solutions that maximize results.
 This realization has also led to my interest in facilitating better collaboration between the public, private and social sectors, as I believe this is instrumental to driving long-term sustainable impact.

 What has most impressed you about the social impact community at U-M?